 | BRAVIA Projector 8 | ~$19,000 | Flagship processing, exceptional upscaling of lower-res content.
 For clients who prioritize picture quality above all else. |

 Sony's SXRD technology (their proprietary reflective LCD) delivers true native 4K — not pixel-shifted.
 The difference is visible on screens 100" and larger.
-Sony's "Reality Creation" processing also makes lower-resolution content look remarkably good.
+Sony's processing also makes lower-resolution content look remarkably good.

 Best for: Dedicated theater rooms with light control.
 Clients building custom home theaters.

 Want us to design a projector setup for your space?
-Request a custom media wall consultation — we handle projector, screen, sound, and cable management as one integrated build.
+Explore our custom AV and home theatre services — we handle projector, screen, sound, and cable management as one integrated build.

 | Model | Price | Key Feature |